 He told the magistrate the words spelled only his Irish name, and for this reason he was let off with a small fine and an order to replace it with English spelling.

-The story goes that the Irish words in fact contained some unflattering views
+goes that the Irish words in fact contained some unflattering views

 Throughout William's lifetime (he died in 1903) the use of Irish declined rapidly.
 At the beginning of the 1840s, about half the population spoke it.
 Just ten years later, that proportion had halved, and by the last decade of the century, it seemed that the Irish language was in danger of dying out.
 By 1891, less than 15% of the population of Ireland could speak it and traditional Irish names had been almost completely swept away.